Erroders/dapp-tools/README.md

 name: Token Name
 symbol: Token Symbol

+premint: Create an initial amount of tokens for the deployer.
 mintable: Privileged accounts will be able to create more supply.
 burnable: Token holders will be able to destroy their tokens.
 pausable: Privileged accounts will be able to pause the token transfers, applicable for all or none.